FR0ZEN-Zoxie/Fan-Game-Porting/README.md

 - Porting will not be taught by anyone associated with Fan Game Porting.

 How do I get the stuff?
-- Join the discord and download the stuff from the Game's Channel. https://discord.gg/unyutUepPr
+- Go to the releases on the Right Side of the screen. https://discord.gg/unyutUepPr